mnabialek/laravel-authorize/readme.md

 This module allows you to protect your routes with `authorize` middleware.
 You have 2 ways to use this middleware (you can use both in same application) - either based on `roles` or based on `permissions`

-### Role based authorization
+### 1. Role based authorization

 You can specify middleware with arguments for example `authorize:manager,employee` - in this case only user role will be verified.
 In this example if user has any role `manager` or `employee` they will be allowed to access route, otherwise they won't be allowed to do that.
 However in above example also users with `super_roles` will be allowed to do this (`super_roles` in `config/authorize.php`).
 So if you define in `super_roles` also `admin`, also users with `admin` role will be allowed to access this route so you don't need to specify `admin` role in case you specify other roles (but of course you can do this if you want).

 Nothing more needs to be configured to use this mode.

-### Permission based authorization
+### 2. Permission based authorization

-**In this option, you cannot use closures in your routes.
-Make sure you don't use them in your routes or you'll get exception when applying `authorize` middleware**
+**In this option, you cannot use closures in routes protected by `authorize` middleware.
+Make sure you don't use them in those routes or you'll get exception when applying `authorize` middleware**

-If you use middleware without any arguments for example `authorize`, it will take advantage of [Laravel authorization](https://laravel.com/docs/5.1/authorization) with some extra changes to this mechanism.
+If you use middleware without any arguments for example `authorize`, it will take advantage of [Laravel authorization](https://laravel.com/docs/5.2/authorization) with some extra changes to this mechanism.
 By default Laravel suggests creating policies for Models but it might be more reasonable in some cases to use policies for controllers and that's what this module does.

 #### Configuration